 You’d be forgiven for believing that the story of Irish rugby this millennium, encompassing Grand Slams, European Cups, historic victories over the All Blacks and inevitable World Cup quarter-final defeats, has been well and truly told, at least as far as the sporting memoir goes.

 But Johnny Sexton’s account of those years was always going to be worth reading for the unique perspective he brings to the subject.
-The former World Player of the Year and record Irish points-scorer tends to see things differently to others, which is basically the leitmotif of this frank and revealing autobiography.
+The former World Player of the Year and record Irish points-scorer tends to see things differently from others, which is basically the leitmotif of this frank and revealing autobiography.

 The Sexton who emerges from these pages is an intense, pugnacious character – “poor standards in any form should not be tolerated” – who was forever at war with opponents, coaches, team-mates, referees, teachers and, most vitally, himself.
 Late in his career, he reveals, his obsession with winning, referenced in the title, pushed his nervous system right to the brink.
 After developing irritable bowel syndrome, he was ordered by a doctor to change the way he managed his stress.
 The thought of Sexton performing mindfulness exercises will bring a smile to the reader just as it clearly did to the author.